TDBwriter/orderOfTheOpenBook/LevelOne/002-ConversationWithFather.md

 Now she sat bolt upright.
 "It is?"
 Frowning, she said, "Are they giants?"

 "Possibly, I suppose, though with exception to their size, they are not all that different from us.
-Are you read that one again?"
+Are you going to read that one again?"

 "The pictures in this one are so much better than any of your other journals."